kikoqiu/libbf.js/README.md

 # libbf.js
-libbf emscripten
+* libbf emscripten

-Port LibBF Library from Fabrice Bellard to the browser envirenment by emscripten.
+* Port LibBF Library from Fabrice Bellard to the browser envirenment by emscripten.

-Better performance than other js libraries.
+* Better performance than other js libraries.

-Not carefully tested.
+* Not carefully tested.

-See bf.html for usage.
+# Envirenment
+* Runs in a browser
+* The WASM code loading requires an http server to work

 MIT license.